neilstudd/neilstudd/README.md

 ### Hi there 👋

-Most of my GitHub content is either within my organisation or within personal private repositories, so the stats/content that you see here isn't entirely representative of my work!
+Most of my GitHub contributions are either within my organisation or within personal private repositories, so the stats/content that you see here isn't entirely representative of my work!

 Expect to see some more interesting collaborations appearing here in the near future 😄